 In 2021, one case of suspected corruption was reported in Turkey.
 The Head of the Environmental and Social Group responsible for resolving and investigating reports of suspected policy breaches or ethical misconduct responded promptly to the case and ensured that it was investigated with due diligence.
-The investigation, including documentation review and discussions with key resources, revealed that the case did not involve corruption but rather highlighted a poor decision.
+With the help of lawyers, it was revealed that the case did not involve corruption but rather highlighted poor internal management practices.

-2.4.3 Supply chain
+3.4.3 Supply chain